Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Experiments

 For synthetic scenes with reliable ground-truth depth, DrBokeh, which operates with direct access to depth and performs layered rendering, achieves the strongest PSNR.
 Our Stage-1 generator closely approaches these physically supervised baselines and attains the best perceptual quality across SSIM, LPIPS and DISTS.
 These results indicate that the unified, lens-derived control scalar $K$ guides our model to reproduce the spatial structure and blur profiles prescribed by geometric optics, without requiring explicit depth maps at inference time.

 Taken together, the real and synthetic evaluations in~\Cref{tab:bokeh_two_datasets} and~\Cref{fig:stage1} show that Stage-1 learns a robust and interpretable bokeh control space.
-The model retains the instruction-following flexibility of FLUX-Kontext while lifting it to a depth-map-free yet lens-consistent bokeh renderer that generalizes across diverse natural photographs and controlled layered scenes.
+The model retains the instruction-following flexibility of FLUX.1-Kontext while lifting it to a depth-map-free yet lens-consistent bokeh renderer that generalizes across diverse natural photographs and controlled layered scenes.